-2.3 Post Install Instructions
+Post-installation instructions

-If there are any configurations which need to occur after the installation, please enter them below.
+If any further setup is needed for the app after it’s installed, specify here.

-3.0 Validation Steps
+Validation steps

-Please provide any testing steps which you expect Microsoft to take to ensure that the application installs properly and is in good working order.
-Final validation testing is the customer’s responsibility, but a basic test pass will help minimize any back and forth.
+Provide any steps which you expect Microsoft to take to ensure that the application installs properly and is in good working order.
+It’s your responsibility to do final validation testing, but we do basic test passes to ensure we provide the best experience.